-Also known as Bluedot Seahare, Feathery Seahare, Frilled Seahare, Furry Seahare, Hairy Seahare, Hirsute Seahare, Leach's Seahare, Nudibranchs, Ragged Seahare.
+Also known as Bluedot Seahare, Feathery Seahare, Frilled Seahare, Furry Seahare, Hairy Seahare, Hirsute Seahare, Leach's Seahare, Nudibranch, Ragged Seahare.

-Found singly in pairs or groups over estuaries and in tide-pools of coastal areas.
+Found singly, pairs or groups, over estuaries and in tide-pools of coastal areas.

 They feed on algae and sea lettuce.